SparkSeeker-AU/2-QuantitativeMarketResearch/Target Market Survey Templates/Questionnaire Library/KIDS EDUCATION.md

 1. How would your kinder age kid access and English language learning application?

-   Mobile phone or small screen tablet
+   + Mobile phone or small screen tablet
-   Tablet with average and bigger size screen
+   + Tablet with average and bigger size screen
-   Computer or laptop
+   + Computer or laptop
-   Gaming console or Smart TV
+   + Gaming console or Smart TV
-   Purposely built kids tablet with pre-installed learning app.
+   + Purposely built kids tablet with pre-installed learning app.

 1. How much screen time do you normally allow your kinder kids to spend at one time?

-   strictly less than 30 minutes per time
+   + Strictly less than 30 minutes per time
-   30 minutes to 1hour
+   + 30 minutes to 1hour
-   1 to 2 hours
+   + 1 to 2 hours
-   No specific time restrictions, my kid will get bored after a while
+   + No specific time restrictions, my kid will get bored after a while

 1. At which place(s) do your kinder kids to learn/play English learning apps?

-   At home
+   + At home
-   Having meals with our friends
+   + Having meals with our friends
-   They play wherever they go if they are fond of this app At English learning centre
+   + They play wherever they go if they are fond of this app
+   + At English learning centre
-   Family outing
+   + Family outing

 _For the 2nd aspect, the survey questionnaire can be designed as follows, including information about channel partners' view of consumer patterns:_

 1. How the English language application is going to be demoed by you?

-   Demoed through large screen display at language learning centre with pre-recorded action It will be used by language certre teachers on large touch screen devices as teaching tool It will only be demoed on mobile and tablet devices with recommendations for parents to download at home
+   + Demoed through large screen display at language learning centre with pre-recorded action
+   + It will be used by language certre teachers on large touch screen devices as teaching tool
+   + It will only be demoed on mobile and tablet devices with recommendations for parents to download at home